YuChenAmberLu/Data-Science--Practical/README.md

 #### Question 2 (Initial data analysis)
-Get ideas how to do initial analysis using 'Boston' dataset, which is also a dataset in ISLR.
+Get ideas how to do initial analysis using `Boston` dataset, which is also a dataset in ISLR.

 > How many columns?